 The stability and accuracy of the AIRS instrument is documented in recent work on analyzing 16 years of AIRS radiance anomalies over cloud-free ocean (Strow & DeSouza-Machado, 2020).
-Geophysical retrievals on the anomalies yielded CO2, CH4, N2O and surface temperature time series that compared well against in-situ data from NOAA Global Monitoring Laboratories (GML) trace gas measurements and NOAA Goddard Institute of Space Studies (GISS) surface temperature data respectively.
+Geophysical retrievals on the anomalies yielded CO2, CH4, N2O and surface temperature time series that compared well against in-situ NOAA Global Monitoring Laboratories (GML) trace gas measurements and NOAA Goddard Institute of Space Studies (GISS) surface temperature data respectively.
 A significant difference between this paper and (Strow & DeSouza-Machado, 2020) is the nominally clear scenes used in this paper are selected uniformly from all over the Earth, while the clear scenes in the latter were zonal averages which were sometimes concentrated in certain regions.

-In this paper we expand upon our initial zonal clear sky analysis, to derive geophysical trends from 20 years (September 2002 - August 2022) of AIRS measurements over $\sim 3 \times 5$ degree tiles covering the Earth, chosen such that the number of observations in each tile is roughly equal.
-An important concept introduced is spectral closure, whereby the observed clear sky spectral radiance trends are compared to spectral trends produced by running the monthly reanalysis or official NASA retrieved AIRS L3 products through an accurate clear sky radiative transfer code; close agreement in different sounding regions (such as 640-800 cm $^{-1}$ for temperature and CO2, 1350-1640 cm $^{-1}$ for water vapor, 1000-1150 cm $^{-1}$ for O3) between the computed and actual observed spectral trends imply that trends from those geophysical parameters used in the computations are realistic while disagreement suggests otherwise.
-A companion paper will utilize the geophysical trend results to derive Outgoing Longwave Radiation (OLR) trends and non-local clearsky feedback parameters.
+Here we derive geophysical trends from 20 years (September 2002 - August 2022) of AIRS measurements over $\sim 3 \times 5$ degree tiles covering the Earth, chosen such that the number of observations in each tile is roughly equal.
+A companion paper will utilize the geophysical trend results to derive Outgoing Longwave Radiation (OLR) trends and nonlocal clearsky feedback parameters.
 Nominally clear scenes for each tile are picked out using a quantile approach; from the time series, radiances trends are made over the entire Earth, from which geophysical trends are retrieved.

-Observed infrared spectral trends from AIRS has already been a focus of earlier work by (X. Huang et al., 2023) who studied a slightly shorter time period (2002-2020) while using the nadir L1B radiance observations (which have no or minimal frequency corrections compared to the L1C radiance dataset we use here).
-Similarly the paper by (Raghuraman et al., 2023) converted the AIRS observed radiances to Outgoing Longwave radiation (OLR) in the 0-2000 cm-1range, but neither study involve retrievals from spectral trends to geophysical trends of these studies involve retrieving geophysical trends from radiance spectral trends.
-Instead they include the effects of GHG forcings and convert various model trends (such as ERA5) to spectral trends and compare for comparison against the observed spectral trends.
-Our earlier work shows we can accurately account for the effects of GHG forcings Strow et al. (2021).
-In this paper we remove these GHG forcings from the observed AIRS spectral trends to concentrate on atmospheric temperature and water vapor and surface temperature, while the papers by include the GHG forcings in the model generated spectral trends, which we also show in Appendix B. Another noteworthy examination of the time evolution of high spectral resolution infrared radiances (converted to spectral outgoing longwave radiation (OLR) fluxes) by Whitburn et al. (2021) covered 10 years (2007-2017) of IASI observations.
+Observed infrared spectral trends from AIRS has already been a focus of earlier work by (X. Huang et al., 2023) who studied a slightly shorter time period (2002-2020) using the nadir L1B radiance observations (which have no or minimal frequency corrections compared to the L1C radiance dataset we use here).
+Similarly the paper by (Raghuraman et al., 2023) converted the AIRS observed radiances to Outgoing Longwave radiation (OLR) in the 0-2000 cm-1 range, but neither of these studies involve retrieving geophysical trends from radiance spectral trends.
+Instead they include the effects of GHG forcings and convert various model trends (such as ERA5) to spectral trends for comparison against the observed spectral trends, which we also show in Appendix B. Teixeira et al. (2024) used the AIRS observations between 2003-2012 to measure the impact of increased CO2 on the outgoing longwave radiation.
+Another noteworthy examination of the time evolution of high spectral resolution infrared radiances (converted to spectral outgoing longwave radiation (OLR) fluxes) by Whitburn et al. (2021) covered 10 years (2007-2017) of IASI observations.
 They confirmed that the IASI-derived fluxes agreed well with increases in GHG gas concentrations and El-Nino Southern Oscillation (ENSO) events within that time frame.
-A more recent paper (Roemer et al., 2023) used the 10 year IASI data observations to derive allsky longwave feedback spectral components (water vapor, CO2, window, ozone) and total values, while also estimating clear sky feedback values.
+A more recent paper (Roemer et al., 2023) used the 10 year IASI observations to derive allsky longwave feedback spectral components (water vapor, CO2, window, ozone) and total values, while also estimating clear sky feedback values.
 Other relevant studies involving high spectral resolution infrared measurements include the allsky interannual variability at different spatial scales using 5 years (2007-2012) of IASI observations (Brindley et al., 2015), and comparing Global Climate Model simulations to AIRS radiances as a diagnostic of model biases (Y. Huang et al., 2007).